 The presence of extra X chromosome in females with 44+XXX:44+XXXX etc. will show abnormal sexual developments and mental retardation.
 Females bear normal genitalia.

-Following techniques can detect the fetal disorders during early pregnancy:
+Techniques to detect fetal disorders during early pregnancy:

 - Chorionic villi sampling (CVS)